claranet/cloud-deploy-docs/source/rst/commands.rst

 		Only if the Load Balancer type is HAproxy:

 		* The "HAproxy app tag" is the tag value set for the HAproxy instance which you want to associate to this application.
-		  (The search will be performed against instances with the tags: app(this value), env(auto retrieve.
-Same as the application), role(fixed: 'loadbalancer'))
+		  (The search will be performed against instances with the tags: app (this value), env (auto retrieves; same as the application), role (fixed: 'loadbalancer'))
-		* The "HAProxy backend name" is the name of the backend where the instances are defined in the Haproxy configuration.
+		* The "HAProxy backend name" is the name of the backend where the instances are defined in the HAproxy configuration.
 		* The "HAproxy API port" is the HAproxy API listening port.

  To activate it for a deployment, it's on the commands side.
 You can used it when you "deploy" or "redeploy" a module.

  Commands Parameters:
 		* There is check box, "Deploy with Safe Deployment", to activate it.
 		* The parameter "Safe Deployment Strategy" will appear when the check box is checked.
-It shows the safe deployment possibilities(dynamically identify by the number of currently running instances).
+It shows the safe deployment possibilities (dynamically identify by the number of currently running instances).

  The process safe deployment process is:

-		* Check that all instances in the Load Balancer(ELB or HAproxy) are in service and are enough to perform the safe deployment and check also, when there are multiple Load Balancers, that they have the same configuration.
+		* Check that all instances in the Load Balancer (ELB or HAproxy) are in service and are enough to perform the safe deployment and check also, when there are multiple Load Balancers, that they have the same configuration.
 		* Split the instances list in groups according the deployment type chosen (1by1-1/3-25%-50%).
-		* Before begin to deploy on the instances group, remove them from their Load Balancer(Haproxy or ELB)
+		* Before begin to deploy on the instances group, remove them from their Load Balancer (Haproxy or ELB)
-		* Wait a moment(depends on the connection draining value for the ELB and/or the custom value defines in Ghost)
+		* Wait a moment (depends on the connection draining value for the ELB and/or the custom value defines in Ghost)
 		* Launch the standard deployment process
 		* Wait a moment(depends on the custom value defines in Ghost)
 		* Add the updated instances in their Load Balancer.